-The deadline for submission of new State Plans, extensions, and plan amendments to the appropriate Regional Support Center is July 1, 2013, or at least 90 days prior to the end date of the current plan.
-States should seek technical assistance from their ACL Regional Support Center throughout State Plan development, and submit at least one draft prior to submission of the final plan.
+The deadline for submission of new State Plans, extensions, and plan amendments to the appropriate Regional Support Center is July 1, 2014, or at least 90 days prior to the end date of the current plan.
+States should seek technical assistance from their ACL Regional Support Center throughout State Plan development, and may want to submit at least one draft prior to submission of the final plan to ensure a complete and satisfactory submission.
 This will allow problems to be addressed before signatures of State officials are obtained.